Sinicization: Islam

 In 2015, CCP general secretary Xi Jinping first raised the issue of "sinicization of Islam".
 In 2018, a confidential directive was issued ordering local officials to "prevent Islam from interfering with secular life and the state's functions".

 Yang Faming, leader of the Islamic Association of China, said in a 2018 speech that "We must allow traditional Chinese culture to permeate Islam and jointly guard the spiritual homeland of the Chinese people."
 He encouraged Chinese characteristics to be present in religious ceremony, culture, and architecture.

 In 2018, over one million Chinese government workers began forcibly living in the homes of Uyghur Muslim families to monitor and assess resistance to assimilation, and to watch for frowned-upon religious or cultural practices.
 These government workers were trained to call themselves "relatives" and have been described in Chinese state media as being a key part of enhancing "ethnic unity".

 As of 2019, it was estimated that Chinese authorities may have detained one and a half million people in secretive internment camps.
 The vast majority of those forcibly interned are Muslim Uyghurs but Kazakhs and other minority groups have also been included.

 In September 2020, sinicization policies targeted Muslim Utsuls in Hainan province.
 Restrictions included limiting the size of mosques, requiring a Communist Party member on mosque management committees, forbidding the use of Arabic words on food stalls (such as "halal"), and banning the hijab in schools and government offices.

-In June 2023, CNN reported that Chinese authorities had forcibly rebuilt a number of mosques to eliminate traditional Islamic architecture (e.g. minarets, domes) and replace them with Chinese architecture.
+In June 2023, CNN reported that Chinese authorities had forcibly rebuilt a number of mosques to eliminate traditional Islamic Arabic architecture (e.g. minarets, domes) and replace them with Chinese architecture.
 In July 2023, the United Front Work Department's Central Institute of Socialism developed a plan to "meld Islam with Confucianism" using the Han Kitab texts as a guide.